 In the near future, the state of Rhode Island will begin accepting application for an additional twenty-four (24) Retail Sales licenses.
 Under Rhode Island law, there will only be four (4) Retail Licensees permitted in each of the designated “geographic regions,” with two (2) being reserved for one (1) workers’ cooperative applicant and one (1) social equity applicant.

 - 21 years or older

 - Taxation Compliance

-In the near future, there will be an open application process for Adult-Use Marijuana Business Licenses in Rhode Island.
+As the demand by licensed cultivators continues to push the Commission into releasing an application to license more Retail Sales entities, there will be an open application process for Adult-Use Marijuana Business Licenses in Rhode Island in the near future.
 Now is the time to get started with your comprehensive and strategic business plan!
 Contact one of our consultants to further discuss your options here.